Phil-ip-M/CTF-writeups/Web/owl/writeup.md

 # Writeup OWL
-Owl was a web challenge from the pwnoh.io CTF in November 2022.
+Owl was a web challenge from the BUCKEYE in November 2022.
 ## Understand the description

 First, you see `owl#9960` in the description of the challenge.
 So you're looking for a Discord user.
 If you search a bit in the CTF's discord, you find a bot with this username.